-The Board has the responsibility to use electronic communications in an ethical and lawful manner and in accordance with EWEB's Acceptable Use Policy.
+The Board has the responsibility to use electronic communications email in an ethical and lawful manner and in accordance with EWEB's Information Services Technology Acceptable Use Policy and Agreement.
 The purpose of this board policy is to maintain EWEB's high standards of transparency and its ability to respond to the public.
-As such, EWEB commissioners will use their available EWEB-issued electronic communication accounts to conduct EWEB business when possible and practical.
-In the event that an electronic communication is received or exchanged on a commissioner's personal account related to their service as a board member, they will forward a copy of the electronic communication to their EWEB issued account, including any response or reply to the communication.
-Likewise, commissioners will not forward electronic communications related to EWEB business that are received on their EWEB issued accounts to their personal accounts to their EWEB issued accounts to their personal accounts to their EWEB issued accounts to their personal accounts to their EWEB issued accounts to their personal accounts to their EWEB issued accounts to their personal accounts to their EWEB issued accounts to their personal accounts to their EWEB issued accounts to their personal accounts to their EWEB issued accounts to their personal accounts.
+As such, EWEB commissioners will use their available EWEB-issued electronic communication email accounts to conduct EWEB business when possible and practical.
+When a board member receives In the event that an electronic communication email on his or heris received or exchanged on a commissioner's personal account related to their service as a board member, they will forward a copy of send the electronic communication email to their EWEB issued account, including any response or reply to the communication.
+Likewise, commissioners will not forward electronic communications emails related to EWEB business that are received on their EWEB issued email accounts to their personal email accounts.

-Commissioners will avoid using personal and EWEB electronic communication accounts among themselves in a way that would violate Board Policy GP7 Board Parliamentary Procedures, Board Policy GP8 Meetings and Executive Sessions, and/or Oregon's Public Meetings Law, including but not limited to, direct or serial communications involving a quorum of the Board that decide on or deliberate toward a decision that may only be addressed in an open meeting of the Board.
+Commissioners will avoid using either personal ander EWEB electronic communication email accounts among themselves in a way that would violate Board Policy GP7 Board Parliamentary Procedures, Board Policy GP8 Meetings and Executive Sessions, and/or Oregon's Public Meetings Law, including but not limited to, direct or serial communications email exchanges involving a quorum of the Board that decide on or deliberate toward a decision that may only be addressed in an open meeting of the Board.